dmlc/dgl/examples/pytorch/lda/README.md

 `%run example_20newsgroups.py`
  * Approximately matches scikit-learn training perplexity after 10 rounds of training.
  * Exactly matches scikit-learn training perplexity if word_z is set to lda.components_.T
- * To compute testing perplexity, we need to fix the word beta variables via MAP estimate.
-This step is not taken by sklearn and its beta part seems to contain another bug by dividing the training loss by the testing word counts.
-Nonetheless, I recommend setting `step_size["word"]` to a larger value to approximate the corresponding MAP estimate.
+ * There is a difference in how we compute testing perplexity.
+We weigh the beta contributions by the training word counts, whereas sklearn weighs them by test word counts.
  * The DGL-LDA model runs 50% faster on GPU devices compared with sklearn without joblib parallel.

 Advanced configurations
 ---
- * Set `step_size["word"]` to a large value obtain a MAP estimate for beta.
+ * Set `lr["word"] -> inf` to disable (wash out) prior on word variables.
- * Set `0<word_rho<1` for online learning.
+ * Set `0<lr<1` for online learning.

 References
 ---